osquery/foundation/docs/office-hours/20200707_meeting_notes.md

 ## GitHub Actions / Release Pipeline (seph)

-With the intention of building a release pipeline, seph spent awhile this weekend playing with GitHub actions.
-It feels like an update to azure pipelines, and with Stefano's existing Azure work was relatively straight forward to get mac builds up and running.
+With the intention of building a release pipeline, seph spent a while this weekend playing with GitHub actions.
+It feels like an update to Azure pipelines, and with Stefano's existing Azure work was relatively straight forward to get macPS builds up and running.
 This work is not yet a PR, but can be seen over in a [personal fork](https://github.com/directionless/osquery/pull/2)